jonchou3/342a-Bodleian-Library-MS-Ouseley-Add-176/README.md

 ## To Do

 * Add text attribution link to index.js & map.geojson
-* Fix accuracy of marker zoom
+* Fix accuracy of marker zoom //Jon: fixed in index.js by adding flat px value to scrollTop (program was probably detecting the scrollTop value as identical to the chapter previous to the selected chapter.)